Gsullivan7402/Card-Royale/README.md

 Login and Logout functioanlity saving player wins and ranking them on a leaderboard

-Future Plans for Development
+## Future Plans for Development

--Card customization
+  Card customization
--Multiplayer
+  Multiplayer
--player avatars + customization
+  player avatars + customization

 ## License